6 Fascinating Facts and Myths About Cold Weather

 While it’s true that sickness increases in cold seasons, it’s not directly related to being in cold weather.
 If you tend to get colds more easily in winter, it’s because we spend more time indoors around other people-some of which have colds.
 Our immune systems are weaker in winter than during other seasons, which can make catching colds easier, but you aren’t catching any virus from chilly temperatures.

 Alcohol Warms You Up

 Whether you’re a fan of winter wonderlands or you prefer a sandy beach, Grapids Heating & Cooling, Inc. understands that cold weather outside can be frightful.
 Let us keep your heat on to make sure everything inside is delightful!
-Don’t wait out the weather until spring--contact our team online or by phone at (616) 223-6777 for furnace, boiler, and heat pump repairs.
+Don’t wait out the weather until spring–contact our team online or by phone at (616) 828-0818 for furnace and boiler repairs.

 At Grapids Heating & Cooling, our contractors go above and beyond to provide service that exceeds your expectations!
 Our customers save more on their HVAC with our Service Partner Plan.